missionpinball/mpf-docs/config/ball_devices.rst

 request_ball_events:
 ~~~~~~~~~~~~~~~~~~~~
-List of one (or more) values, each is a type: ``string``.
-Default: ``None``
+List of one or more events (with optional delay timings), in the

-:doc:`Device control event list </config/instructions/device_control_events>`
+:doc:`device control events </config/instructions/device_control_events>` format.
+Default: ``None`` (Note that if you add an entry here, it will replace the default.
+So if you
+also want the default value(s) to apply, add them too.)

-which contains events that cause this device to request a ball to be sent to
+Cause this device to request a ball to be sent to it.
-it.

 tags:
 ~~~~~
 List of one (or more) values, each is a type: ``string``.
 Default: ``None``

-A list of one or more tags that apply to this device.
-Tags allow you to access groups of devices by tag name.
-MPF also uses tags for ball devices for special purposes, including:
+See the :doc:`documentation on tags </config/instructions/tags>` for details.

+Special-purpose tags for ball devices include:

 + ``home`` - Specifies that any balls here are "home" and that the game can start.
 When MPF boots up, any balls that are in devices not tagged